axg74/sdl2_shootemup_prototype/README.md

 # sdl2_shootemup_prototype
 a 2d game shoot em up hobby project in C using SDL2 library, fresh at the beginning of development.

+Take a look at the WIKI ... for some descriptions

 used tools: